How to automate anything with vROPS

 2. Create an alert and attach an Action to it (Intermediate)

+This will answer the question when this problem happens, I want it to automatically fix itself by doing this.
+There are infinite use cases you can self-automate using this technique.
 This is a three-step process, however although I show my customers how easy it is to automate anything using this feature, none of my customers end up doing it.
 Why?
 Because real Engineers rather know the problem happened and get alerted on it and fix the root cause so it doesn’t happen again rather than mask the problem.
 For example, if vCenter keeps crashing, rather than automate it to automatically reboot each and every time, why not figure out what is causing the crash so it doesn’t happen ever again.

 - Step 1: You need to create the alert based on criteria you define.
 See example guide below http://www.vmignite.com/2021/10/vrops-8-6-how-to-create-alert-definitions-using-conditions/